hungnm11/hungnm11/README.md

 	 • Order history tracking for users to view past purchases.
 	 • Enhanced UI/UX improvements for a more intuitive and enjoyable shopping experience.

+Test Payments with Stripe Test Card

+	Use the following Stripe test card details for testing payments:

+	•	Card number: 4242 4242 4242 4242
+	•	Expiry: Any valid future date
+	•	CVC: Any 3 digits

+	This will simulate a successful payment when you submit the form.

 Features Improvement (Planned Enhancements but cannot apply these by limitation from Vercel Server)

 	2. Real-Time “Update Cart” Using WebSocket and Socket.IO: The “Update Cart” feature will be enhanced to support real-time updates of the total price using WebSocket technology, specifically with the integration of Socket.IO.
 This improvement will allow for a seamless and instantaneous update of the cart’s total price across all connected clients as soon as any changes occur in the cart’s contents, such as item quantity adjustments.